chrisgrieser/nvim-various-textobjs/README.md

 ```

 ## Advanced usage / API
-All textobjects can also be used as an API to modify their behavior or create
+All text objects can also be used as an API to modify their behavior or create
 custom commands.
 Here are some examples:

 ### `ii` on unindented line should select entire buffer